-He is an astounding man: young but with perfect balance, flexibility and maturity, reminiscent of a ready mature cheese.
+He is an astounding artisan : a young man but with perfect balance, flexible and still very mature for his age, a reminiscent of a ready mature cheese.
 Heir to a fourth generation of collectors, refiners and sellers of exceptional cheese, Romain Olivier, in his turn, breathes modernity and perpetuates the tradition in his family business.
 He has a determined and in-depth work, that one can perceive in his eyes and his convictions, for he wants to bring a real added value in transmitting the good taste.
 The result is a typical cheese with a unique taste that awakens our senses and becomes a source of pleasure and sharing.
 When artisans put themselves at the service of time to give us the best of nature and life …

 A centennial and award-winning House